leanprover/vscode-lean4/vscode-lean4/test/README.md

 - create a linked toolchain named `master` that points to a build of lean4 bits on your machine.
 See [on-push.yml](../../.github/workflows/on-push.yml) for example of how to set that up).

-Now you can run `npx lerna run test` or if your terminal window is inside `vstest-lean4` package folder you can run `npm run test` and you will get some handy console output of the test run.
+Now you can run `np run test` and you will get some handy console output of the test run.

 The first time you run the test this way it will download a test version of vscode and place it in a temporary folder `.vscode-test/`.